-Past conferences have sponsored projects that have continued to serve their communities long after the attendees from Greenbuild have departed.
-These projects include a space to create and problem solve utilizing S.T.E.A.M. curricula while reusing discarded safe manufacturing materials in Los Angeles, an interactive playground in Philadelphia, and a new urban food studio in Washington, D.C.
+Past conferences sponsored projects that continue to serve their communities long after the attendees from Greenbuild have departed.
+These projects include a space to create and problem solve utilizing S.T.E.A.M. curricula while reusing discarded safe manufacturing materials in Los Angeles, an interactive playground in Philadelphia, a new urban food studio in Washington, D.C., and a green building technology training program for young people considering tradeswork in Boston.

-- Inviting proposals for the Greenbuild 2017 Legacy Project for the Greater Boston area;
+- Inviting proposals for the Greenbuild 2018 Legacy Project for the Greater Chicago area;

 - Providing a minimum of $10,000 as seed funding with the potential for additional contributions, including labor/services, materials, and/or additional fundraising to support the execution of the selected project;

-To register your interest in this RFP and ensure communication of any future correspondence please email firstname.lastname@example.org with your name and your organization's name.
-Please write “2017 Legacy Project Question” in the email subject line.
-Proposals must be submitted no later than 5:00 pm EST on Friday, March 31, 2017.
+- To register your interest in this RFP and ensure communication of any future correspondence please email email@example.com with your name and your organizations name.
+Please write “2018 Legacy Project Question” in the email subject line.

 Proposals must address and include the following mandatory criteria: